Sam-Dragon/cloud/gcp/GCP.md

 # Spot VM
 - Latest version of Preemptible VM
 - No restriction on time
-- similar restrictions to Preemptible VM
+- Similar restrictions to Preemptible VM

 # Migration of VM
 - Migration is enabled by default in 'Availability policy'
 - It can be migrated to another host in same zone
-- support for instances of Local SSD's
+- Support for instances of Local SSD's
 - No support for GPU and preemptible instances
 - **It is configured in Availability policy [Maintainance Or Restart]**